openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``notes``
      - list
-     - A list of the currently visible notes.
+     - A list of the ``note_id`` values for the currently visible notes.
        Learners can add multiple notes to the same text.

 Contains the member field ``note_id``, which contains the unique identifier for the note.